 Unlike most dolls from the mid-20th century, which were made for children, boudoir dolls were made to grace the beds of grown ladies.
 The dolls today are sought after because of their classic artistic styling and, often, their art deco look.
 Many boudoir dolls can be found by collectors in the $50 to $200 range, although desirable examples can bring several hundred or thousand dollars (such as rare Cubeb smokers or rare Lencis).

 Boudoir dolls were very popular and appeared in the Nick and Nora Charles series of films as props.

 Some smoker dolls are made entirely of cloth, and these are more reasonable.
 A few Boudoir dolls with composition heads appear at yard sales and doll shows for as low as $4.

-During the 1920s to 1950s, there were patterns available for making these dolls; one can find them sometimes at craft fairs or stores.
+During the 1920s to 1950s, there were patterns available for making these dolls; you can find them sometimes at craft fairs or stores.
 Unfinished dolls look like the stump dolls used for toaster covers, but when you see the complete doll, you realize it is meant to be a boudoir doll.

 Boudoir Dolls Today

-Around 1990 or so, Boudoir dolls seemed to enjoy a Renaissance.
+Around 1990 or so, boudoir dolls seemed to enjoy a renaissance.
 This was, for many, the Golden Age of doll collecting, with prices for dolls breaking records, and dolls made just to collect enjoying a heyday.
-Art Deco inspired clowns hit the market in all sizes.
+Art Deco-inspired clowns hit the market in all sizes.
 Some malls had entire shops that sold these dolls.
 Many looked like they came from the Commedia Dell Arte, while others were inspired by the French Pierrot and his love, Columbine.
 Quality varied, but like all doll fads, their day came and went.
 Even expensive dolls now appear for very little, sometimes under a dollar, at thrift stores.
 Most of these dolls had porcelain or china heads and limbs.